Movement-Based Social-Emotional Learning Activities

 Incorporate Daily Lesson Plans and Activities

 Introduce games and activities for teaching core math and literacy concepts.
-Our activities are aligned to most K-5 classroom state standards.
+Our activities are designed to enhance social-emotional learning and are aligned to most K-5 classroom state standards.
 Our activities are also adaptable for special education and English language learners.